William Lewis (journalist): News International

 In September 2010 Lewis was hired by News International as group general manager.
 A key part of this new role was to modernise the company and create streamlined digital newsrooms as he had done at TMG.

-Almost immediately on joining, an article in The New York Times caused the ongoing issue of illegal phone message interception by the News of the World to flare up.
+Almost immediately after Lewis joined the group, an article in The New York Times drew attention to the ongoing issue of illegal phone message interception by the News of the World.

 Towards the end of 2010, Lewis was informed that the company was facing a large number of civil actions relating to phone hacking.

 On 10 January, Lewis sent out a formal instruction to the IT staff at News International that all evidence relevant to various civil and criminal actions was to be retained on News International's email servers.

 Lewis remained as general manager as the crisis grew.
-In the aftermath of revelations by The Guardian that News Of the World reporters had deleted voicemails of the murdered school girl, Milly Dowler, the News of the World was closed.

-He stepped down as group general manager in July 2011 to take a role as an executive member of the Management and Standards Committee, an independent division of News Corp mandated by the board to cooperate fully with all authorities investigating wrongdoing at News International.
+In the aftermath of revelations by The Guardian that News of the World reporters had deleted voicemails of the murdered school girl, Milly Dowler, the News of the World was closed on 7 July 2011.
+Lewis stepped down as group general manager to take a role as an executive member of the Management and Standards Committee, an independent division of News Corp mandated by the board to cooperate fully with all authorities investigating wrongdoing at News International.

 In July 2024, former British Prime Minister Gordon Brown announced Scotland Yard were looking into claims Lewis was involved in a 2011 mass cover-up of phone hacking by British tabloids.